How to Focus on the Right Fixes Before Selling Your House

 Roof problems

-An aging roof can decrease your property value and cause a host of other side effects, including attic leaks, poor ventilation (which may lead to paint blistering and mold inside the home), and high energy bills.
-A roof costs an average $12,000 to replace, but it recoups 94% of that cost at resale, according to a HomeLight survey of nearly 500 real estate agents nationwide.
-It may be worth the investment to install a new roof before you sell if yours is in disrepair or a lot older compared to your neighbors’.
+An aging roof can decrease your property value and cause a host of other side effects, including attic leaks and poor ventilation, which may lead to paint blistering and mold inside the home — and high energy bills.
+A roof costs an average of $5,855 to $13,113 to replace.
+Consider investing in a new roof before selling if yours is significantly older or in disrepair compared to neighboring roofs.

 Foundation flaws

 A severely damaged foundation threatens the structural integrity of your entire home, which can make it difficult to sell.
-In worst case scenarios, major foundation repairs can cost $10,000 or more.
+In worst-case scenarios, major foundation repairs can cost $2,188 to $7,884.
 Even basic fixes can be pricey.
-Filling in a single crack, for example, runs between $800-$1,500 according to the Foundation Repair Network.
+Filling in a single crack, for example, runs between $800 and $1,500 according to the Foundation Repair Network.
 And that doesn’t include fees for extras like slab jacking or hiring a structural engineer to assess the damage.

 Lack of modern safety features

-One of the first things home inspectors or appraisers look for are smoke and carbon monoxide detectors.
+One of the first things home inspectors or appraisers look for are detectors for smoke and carbon monoxide.

-Every state requires in-home smoke detectors; carbon monoxide detectors are required in all but a handful.
+Every state requires in-home smoke detectors; carbon monoxide detectors are required in all but two states: Kansas and Hawaii.
 Make sure you know your state and local laws — or check with your real estate agent — when it comes to how and where detectors must be installed.
-GFCI outlets and receptacles are also must-haves for rooms with a water source, such as kitchens and bathrooms.
+GFCI outlets and receptacles also are must-haves for rooms with a water source, such as kitchens and bathrooms.

 Beyond major repairs: What else should you fix?